 There’s nothing our family loves more than sinking a fishing line into the water to catch dinner.
 A trip to Bundaberg wouldn’t be complete without a fishing trip and Woodgate Beach has never failed to deliver a bite.

-There’s plenty of space to play along the 16 kilometre of sandy beaches, which are surrounded by 20,000 hectares of national park – home to countless kangaroos and wallabies.
+There’s plenty of space to play along 16kms of sandy beaches, which are surrounded by 20,000 hectares of national park – home to countless kangaroos and wallabies.

 10. Bundaberg Port Marina